What is an Ultrasound?

 What can Ultrasound show?

-Ultrasound can give your doctor information that may help in your diagnosis and treatment.
+Ultrasound can give your health care provider information that may help in your diagnosis and treatment.
 Most soft tissue organs can be studied with ultrasound.
 For instance, the gallbladder may be checked for gallstones.
 The kidney, liver, and pancreas can be studied for tumors or cysts.
 Blood vessels can be checked for swelling or blockage.
 Ultrasound also is used to evaluate pregnancy.
 We can see the growth, position, and number of babies in the mother’s uterus.

 What will the exam be like?